 Those participating in social insurance schemes make social contributions to the schemes and receive social benefits.
 In Pakistan, a social insurance system exists in the form of social security since 1967, though it is very limited in scope and area.
-Social security in Pakistan provides only an umbrella of social health protection for a selected segment of the population covering no more than 5% of total population25.
+Social security in Pakistan offers a limited umbrella of social health protection, encompassing a selected segment of the population, which constitutes not more than 5% of the total population.

 Employees Social Security Institutions (ESSI) are present in all four provinces and are provincial autonomous bodies attached to respective provincial Department of Labour.
 These institutions cover areas such as sickness, maternity, work injury, invalidity and, death benefits.
 However, their primary focus is on provision of medical care to the employees of private industries and commercial establishments employing 5 to 10 or more employees (depending upon the province).
-The coverage is provided to the employees of these establishments drawing monthly wages up to 5,000 -10,000 Rupees, depending upon the province26 (Figure 6).
+The coverage is provided to the employees of these establishments drawing monthly wages up to 5,000 -10,000 Rupees, depending upon the province (Figure 6).
 The workers and their dependents are entitled to medical care from the first day of the employment.
 The dependents include wife, dependent parent and any unmarried children up to 21 years.
 Other categories of employees, such as day labors and agricultural workers (Informal Sector) are excluded yet.
+For providing medical care to the secured workers, the provincial social security institutions have a network of hospitals, dispensaries, treatment centers; qualified doctors, paramedical staff, ambulances etc.